OlivierKessler01/tech-interview/README.md

 '''
 Submit a user creation request
   --insecure : Don`t raise error when encountering self-signed SSL certificates

+In case of success, the response will be of this format :
+{
+  "status": "success",
+  "message": "The registration process has been recorded, \
+    "here is your code (also sent via email)",
+  "code": "7646"
+}

+Where "code" is the verification code needed at the next step.
+In production, the code would not be returned in the HTTP response but sent to the email address only.
+As the SMTP server is a mock here, I have had to return it here.
 '''
 curl --insecure -d "password=testpassword&email=foo@bar.com" -X POST https://localhost/register

 '''
-An email is sent, containing a verification code, (for the sake of the exercise, the code is also returned by the previous request as an HTTP data) get that code and use it to validate the creation -u : sets-up BASIC AUTH HTTP Header
+Get that code and use it to validate the creation.
+   -u : sets-up BASIC AUTH HTTP Header
 '''
 curl --insecure -d "verification_code=XXXX" -u "foo@bar.com:testpassword" -X POST https://localhost/verify